If you are interested in receiving a certificate for Professional Development Hours (PDH) for attending

 12:45 PM

-Exhibit Hall Giveaway, Presentation of Awards and Closing Remarks, Exhibit Hall A & B
+Exhibit Hall Giveaway, Presentation of Awards and Closing Remarks, Exhibit Halls A & B

 For questions regarding the Deepwater Operations or Topsides, Platforms & Hulls conference program, please contact: